Thursday, August 13, 2009

 A stroll down Dios lane

 Today Giulio suggested we go to the MACCSI (Museo de Arte Contemporáneo de Caracas Sofía Imber).
-My flaming ignoramus art mind was excited to see a new part of Caracas, but contemplating the meaning of a big black circle on a white canvas doesn’t really turn me on.
+While I was excited to see a new part of Caracas, contemplating the meaning of a big black circle on a white canvas doesn’t really turn me on.

-But damn was I pleased with our visit.
+But damn, was I pleased with our visit.
 They had a photography exhibit on mythology from various Latin American countries.
-I looked at each photo and tried to place myself in that moment—standing alongside, for example, an elderly Quechua tribe leader with a perfectly proportioned feather headress, gazing at the dreamlike mountainous terrain before him.
+I looked at each photo and tried to place myself in that moment—standing alongside, for example, an elderly Quechua tribe leader with a perfectly proportioned feather headdress, gazing at the dreamlike mountainous terrain before him.

 Or beside Kalakshé, dueño of the impenetrable jungle of the mountain that provides infinite resources for his tribe.
 Or next to Awishame, Colombian dueña of the the coca plant, valued for the energy and clarity it provides while engaging in cultural traditions.